Theater Trier: After World War II

 After the end of the war, the theatre played provisionally in the Treveris Hall until 1950, then from 1950 to 1964 in the Bischof-Korum-Haus in Rindertanzstraße.
 On 12 January 1962, the foundation stone was laid for a new building, Am Augustinerhof, which was constructed by 1964 according to plans by the architect Gerhard Graubner.
-On 27 September 1964, the theatre opened in the new building with a premiere of Beethoven's Die Weihe des Hauses.
+On 27 September 1964, the theatre opened in the new building with a premiere of Beethoven's Fidelio.

 The house seats 622 spectators.
 The main stage is 20 m wide and 19 m deep including the front stage.
 It is surrounded by a side stage and a back stage with a sliding stage and a built-in revolving stage.
 The stage is separated from the auditorium by a curved iron curtain.
 The orchestra pit has space for 65 musicians on two mobile podiums.
 When raised, these podiums form the front stage.
 The stage opening can be enlarged or reduced by means of a variable stage portal.